All Episodes

 Yeah, because I'm cursed with seeing trends many, many years before they occur.

-And uh they seem impossible at first.
+And they seem impossible at first.

 I began saying that years ago.

-Back then it sounded crazy.
+Back then, it sounded crazy.

 Right now, not crazy at all.

-Right now, you're like, yep, we see it, you know, we see that the radical left is going insane and everything is split.
+You know, we see that the radical left is going insane and everything is split.

 I don't know that it does.

-Like also, I've been recommending gold and silver for how long now?
+Like, also, I've been recommending gold and silver for how long now?

 Even long before I started this podcast.